amyjko/bookish/examples/tutorial/chapters/introduction.md

 If you use plain "quotes" in a sentence, it will replace them with 'smart' quotes.
 Quotes that follow a space get a left curly quote; quotes that come before a space get a right curly quote.
 And single quotes that appear anywhere other than after a space get a right curly single quote for apostrophes.
 Isn't that cool?

+Quotes of things "should be curly".
+This should be independent of "where periods are."
+This also works for 'single quotes'.
+Also independent of 'where periods are.'
+And what follows.
+This shouldn't break for contractions.
+This shouldn't break for "things followed by citations"<ref1>.

 You can also cite things <ref1,ref2> or just cite one thing <ref1>.